datcit/guides/zfs tpm2/ZFS Native Encryption & TPM2.md

 with the process.

 ### Step 0.1
-Create a VM running  Proxmox VE to familiarize yourself with this guide before putting it to use in production.
+Create a VM running PVE to familiarize yourself with this guide before putting it to use in production.
 Consider the following settings:
   - General > Start at boot: disabled (unchecked)
 ![genral](./step0/pve-create_vm-general.png)